It's been a trying couple of seasons for now third-year head coach Dan Connors and his Essex Tech gridiron club.

-This autumn, those quarterback reins will be handed over to one of either John Maher, Rocco Schirripa or freshman Devin LeBron, all of whom have shown flashes of why they should be the guy.
+This autumn, those quarterback reins will be handed over to one of either John Mahar, Rocco Schirripa or freshman Devin LeBron, all of whom have shown flashes of why they should be the guy.

 In the backfield there's senior fullback Connor Drigotas, whom Connors says is "penciled in", along with a committee of wingbacks in seniors Jacob Dumont, John Ranieri and Mike Medeiros.

-Junior Carman Avola (defensive line), senior Lou Sckliew (tight end and defensive end), senior Mike Medeiros (safety and back), junior Tom Gale (middle linebacker) and sophomore Thurston Blaisbell (lineman) are some other names to watch out for this season.
+Junior Carmen Avola (defensive line), senior Lou Sckliew (tight end and defensive end), senior Mike Medeiros (safety and back), junior Tom Gale (middle linebacker) and sophomore Thurston Blaisbell (lineman) are some other names to watch out for this season.

 Last year’s record: 4-7

 Team captains: Mike Medeiros, Sr., RB/S; Carman Avola, Jr., DL; Tom Gale, Jr., LB.

 Leading returning rusher: Tom Gale (3 carries for 18 yards)